Parthib31/Parthib31/README.md

 # About Me

 ### Hi there 👋 , Myself Parthib Chowdhury.
--- Currently pursuing B-Tech in Information Technogy from Indian Institute of Engineering Science and Technology, Shibpur(IIEST Shibpur).
+-- Currently pursuing B-Tech in Information Technology from Indian Institute of Engineering Science and Technology, Shibpur(IIEST Shibpur).

---My expertise - Full stack web development and Machine Learning.
+--My expertise: Full stack web development and Machine Learning.

 --My programming skills: C++, Python and JavaScript.

 ## How to Reach Me: